Overview

 What We Do

-At Willow Bank School, we closely monitor and assess our pupils to identify those who we think may have dyslexic difficulties so that the most appropriate interventions can be put into place.
-1:1 interventions are available to those pupils most in need.
-These take place on a weekly basis and follow ‘The Active Literacy Kit’ and ‘Units of Sound’ which are multi-sensory, sequential programmes based on the Orton-Gillingham Approach.
+At Willow Bank School, we closely monitor and assess our pupils to identify those who we think may have literacy difficulties so that the most appropriate interventions can be put into place.
+Small group and 1:1 interventions are available to those pupils most in need.
+These take place on daily basis and follow the ‘Read Write Inc: Fresh Start’ scheme.
+A small number of our pupils benefit from 1:1 sessions following ‘The Active Literacy Kit’ and ‘Units of Sound’ which are multi-sensory, sequential programmes based on the Orton-Gillingham Approach, in line with their EHCPs or specialist Dyslexia assessment recommendations.

 Intervention and pupils' progress are recorded as: